 Photo by Shu Tomioka

 Makiko established makiko design studio in 2011 for Tokyo and London that provide garden designs for clients throughout the UK, Japan and overseas.
 Her unique blend of natural English and contemporary Japanese style is adaptable to a garden of any shape and size.

 Her beautiful planting skill has been a big part of the team of Sarah Eberle in Chelsea Flower Show since 2014.
 Also it was beautifully worked well with Paul Stone for BBC Gardeners World 2016, Featured Gardens for RHS Hampton Court Flower Show.

 She challenged to express with her garden to communicate her appreciation for all the support and encouragement received from British people and from the world at

 the time of the disaster.

-Planting and unique British style of her own that incorporates a Japanese garden is well received across cultures.
+Planting and unique British style of her own that incorporates a Japanese garden was well received across cultures.

-Garden Charity UK has also set up in UK for supporting victims of the Great Eastern Japan earthquake which occurred on March 11th 2011.
+Garden Charity UK was also set up in the UK for supporting victims of the Great Eastern Japan earthquake which occurred on March 11th 2011.

-Worked as an assistant for Showｓ director of Royal Horticultural Society (RHS).
+Worked as an assistant for Show director of Royal Horticultural Society (RHS).

 The recognition committee member of The Japan Branch of The Royal Horticultural Society (RHSJ) recommendation products. *2013-2015

-A gardener at Great Dixter on a short-term basis to explore professional skill of plants and planting schemes by Fergus Garrett.
+A gardener at Great Dixter on a short-term basis to explore professional skill of plants and planting schemes by a head gardener, Fergus Garrett.

 JGP International Orchid and Flower Show Steering Committee Secretariat - Planning, Overseas Operation.

-I hope to illustrate natural harmony by bringing any different styles where are unified and coexist in utter tranquillity.
+I hope to illustrate natural harmony by bringing any different styles can be unified and coexist in utter tranquillity.

-Garden is a place to make us happy in the world.
+Garden is a place to make people happy in the world. - makiko ’